How It Works

 Every person's heart rate response to exercise is governed by three physiological quantities.
 TrueZone extracts them from ordinary activity data using a Bayesian ODE fit.
 From these three parameters, the entire fitness and metabolic profile follows.

-A marathoner typically scores E > 90%.
-A sprinter may score below 20%.
-The parameter is derived geometrically from the relationship between lower and upper threshold speeds.
+A marathoner typically scores above 90%.
+A sprinter may sit below 20%.
+The parameter is derived geometrically from threshold alignment.

 The maximum neuromuscular speed capacity.
-Vmax defines the top of the intensity axis and determines where every threshold and zone sits on the speed scale.
-It reflects the fastest speed the model predicts an individual can recruit motor units for, regardless of metabolic capacity.
+Vmax defines the top of the intensity axis and determines where every threshold and zone sits.

 In cycling, this maps to maximum power output rather than speed.
 The same model architecture adapts to both modalities.

-The model-predicted maximum heart rate, determined geometrically from submaximal heart rate kinetics.
+The model-predicted maximum heart rate, determined geometrically from submaximal heart-rate kinetics.
 No maximal effort test is required.
-P anchors the heart rate axis, enabling all derived HR zones to be placed precisely.

 Interactive